zsuzsannamangu/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This is part of my Tech Academy course work.
+As part of my Tech Academy bootcamp, I'm storing coding projects for the HTML and CSS course in this repository.
+## Technologies used
+HTML5, CSS3
+## Author
+Zsuzsanna Mangu, zsuzsannamangu@gmail.com